gchurch/ASP.NET-eShop/README.md

 ## Razor Front-end

 I have also created a separate front end using ASP.NET Core MVC and Razor.
-The code for this is in the Web.Razor project.
 For this version of the application, I have implemented authentication and authorization using Identity.
 Users must be registered and logged in to an account in order to create a product.
 Users can only edit and delete products that they have created themselves.
 The admin account can edit and delete any product.
+I have also implemented basket functionality with data stored in the database.
+At the time of writing you can only add items to the basket.
+The code for this is in the Web.Razor project.

 The Razor app is deployed on azure here: https://webrazor20210219144828.azurewebsites.net/Products